jflamy/owlcms4/docs/EquipmentSetup.md

 ### Local access over a local network

 If there is no Internet access where you hold your meet, or if you prefer not having to rely on it, the second option is to install OWLCMS4 on a good laptop.
-OWLCMS4 is started on this laptop, which is designated as the *master*.
+OWLCMS4 is started on this laptop, which is designated as the *primary*.

 ![020_local](img/equipment/020_local.PNG)

 It is perhaps surprising to use a laptop as a server, but as the picture shows, it's really the same thing: the display computer runs a browser and asks another computer to provide a web page.
-In the local setup, the  Internet is the small router, and the server is the master laptop.
+In the local setup, the  Internet is the small router, and the server is the primary laptop.
 The differences are minor:

 - there is no need for the Internet, all the networking takes place in the router.
 - in a simple local network, the simplest thing is often to use the numerical addresses that the router assigns to each machine.
 This is what is illustrated above.
 - when OWLCMS4 starts up, it opens a browser window which tells you [what address the other laptops should use](LocalSetup#initial-startup) to connect to OWLCMS4.
-In the illustration, the laptop at the right is the master, and it can be reached from the laptop at the left using https://192.168.1.100 .
-The white browser window on the master laptop will show this information at startup.
+In the illustration, the laptop at the right is the primary, and it can be reached from the laptop at the left using https://192.168.1.100 .
+The white browser window on the primary laptop will show this information at startup.

 ### Single-computer setup

-You can also use the master laptop by itself.
+You can also use the primary laptop by itself.
 This is useful to prepare for a competition that will run on that laptop.
 You can even run a competition with just an announcer, just to announce athletes, keep time and record decisions.

 The situation is the same as before: the display is done via a browser that asks OWLCMS4 for its information.
 The only difference is that the two programs are running on the same computer.